javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 We also can use a "bare" code block `{…}` to isolate variables into a "local scope".

-For instance, in a web browser all scripts share the same global area.
+For instance, in a web browser all scripts (except with `type="module"`) share the same global area.
 So if we create a global variable in one script, it becomes available to others.
 But that becomes a source of conflicts if two scripts use the same variable name and overwrite each other.

 That may happen if the variable name is a widespread word, and script authors are unaware of each other.